Bruce-py/mindocr/docs/en/tutorials/distribute_train.md

 # Distributed parallel training

 This document provides a tutorial on distributed parallel training.
-There are two ways to train on the Ascend AI processor: by running scripts with OpenMPI or configuring `RANK_TABLE_FILE` for training.
+There are three ways to train on the Ascend AI processor: by running scripts with MSRun or OpenMPI or configuring `RANK_TABLE_FILE` for training.
+Refer to [MindSpore Distributed Parallel Startup Methods](https://www.mindspore.cn/docs/en/master/model_train/parallel/startup_method.html) for more details.

 > Please ensure that the `distribute` parameter in the yaml file is set to `True` before running the following commands for distributed training.